-Mr. LEN NICHOLS (New America Foundation): The auto situation is in some ways unique.
+WERTHEIMER: The auto situation is in some ways unique.
 You think about its emphasis on retiree health, pensions, and very generous benefits relative to the rest of us; it's much more like a social insurance system for the auto industry.
-So as their market share fell, the ability to keep those promises they made 30 years ago dissipated, even if health care cost had not grow.
-Health case cost growing just kind of puts the problem on steroids.
+So as their market share fell, the ability to keep those promises they made 30 years ago dissipated, even if health care cost had not grown.
+Health care cost growing just kind of puts the problem on steroids.

 WERTHEIMER: Well now, automakers have been trying to lower their health care cost for years and workers have taken on additional burdens as well.
 But is there a way to do this?
 How can employers do this?

 WERTHEIMER: Well, first, I would certainly agree that General Motors, in particular, but also Ford, have been among the more aggressive corporate buyers in our country in trying to buy health care smarter.
 But the fact that they too have had such limited success says something about the inability of any individual company or industry to do something about it.
 It's going to take a systemic effort.
 It is possible, and that's why you see so many candidates for president this year on both sides of the aisle, as well as leaders around the country in state houses, trying to grapple with this question.